MichaelRinglein/CloudGallery/README.md

 So when an images is saved to Storage, the reference is also saved in Firestore.
 This triggers the Stream and StreamBuilder and thus re-renders the FutureBuilder that retrieves the saved image (along with the previos saved images).

 ## To Do Next
-- Add Firebase Storage function for image upload for Android
+- Delete image from cloud
 - Set up app structure to upload and display several images